andrewacashner/hearingfaithms/chapters/chapter-3.md

 worshippers to listen past human music-making, to strain to hear the unhearable higher music of the divine, a music that defies human imagining.
-By representing the trope of Christ as singer and song through this genre of sung poetry, the piece challenges listeners to hear the divine voice---the voice of Christ, the "unspeaking Word"---through the voices of the chorus.
+By representing the trope of Christ as singer and song through this genre of sung poetry, the piece challenges listeners to hear the divine voice through the voices of the chorus.

 Within a Neoplatonic theological tradition, these pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures.
-In a sense they "incarnate" the poetry and give it material form through musical performance in a specific place and time.
+In a sense they "incarnated" the poetry and give it material form through musical performance in a specific place and time.
 At the same time they point beyond sounding music to higher forms of music.
 In the terms of Boethius, they use *musica instrumentalis* (musical performance) as a way of tuning *musica humana* (the harmony of body and soul, and of people in society) in accord with the order of nature, reflected in *musica mundana* (the music of the cosmic spheres).
+[@Boethius:Musica]
 Even beyond these three levels of music, metamusical pieces point to the ethereal harmonies of supernatural Heaven (*cielo Empyreo*, the Empyrean), including the chorus of saints and angels, the mysterious unity of the Trinity, and the dual nature of Christ as both human and divine.

-Catholics believed that singing and listening to singing in this way could unite the human community in harmony with each other with Christ, through the ritual of the church.
+Catholics believed that singing and listening to singing in this way could unite the human community in harmony with each other and with Christ, through the ritual of the church.
 The ingenuity of the structures suggests that the creators and performers of these villancicos sought primarily not to teach doctrine, but to promote doxology---glorifying God through contemplative devotion.
-They invite listeners to respond to the mystery of the Incarnation in awe, wonder, and adoration; they do this by first inspiring listeners to marvel at the musical virtuosity of the "voices of the chapel choir."
+They invite listeners to respond to the mystery of the Incarnation in awe, wonder, and adoration.
+They do this by first inspiring listeners to marvel at the musical virtuosity of the "voices of the chapel choir."

 This chapter is a detailed study of the poetry, music, and theological context of one villancico---Padilla' *Voces, las de la capilla*---and to a lesser